bxu1999/k8s-storage-tests/README.md

 - Ensure you have python 3.6 or later and [pip](https://pip.pypa.io/en/stable/installation/) 21.1.3 or later installed.
 We strongly recommend to use Pyhton 3.8 or 3.9 or later as 3.6 will cause some feature deprecation warning on its removal in newer Ansible versions.

-Examples below will be donw using Python 3.8 (adjust the commands to your Python versions accordingly)
+Examples below will be performed using Python 3.8 (adjust the commands to your Python versions accordingly)

 ```
 # install Python 3.8
 dnf install python38

+# confirm the Python version
 python3.8 --version`

 # check existinig pip version